V07D/bitmessage-email-gateway/README.md

 For more information about Bitmessage, please visit https://www.bitmessage.org

-For an example of a live version of this software, please visit https://www.godark.ca

 ## Features
  * Allows users to register for and deregister from the service via Bitmessage
  * Drops message requests from unregistered users
- * Allows registered users to send emails from their registered account to the Internet using their Bitmessage client software (see https://www.godark.ca for more information)
+ * Allows registered users to send emails from their registered account to the Internet using their Bitmessage client software
  * Allows Internet users to send messages to registered users using the user's @domain.com email address
  * Auto purges bitmessages and emails immediately after sending
  * Transparently encrypts emails destined for addresses with published PGP keys (multiple key servers supported)